 In 2016, the Department of Health and Human Services (HHS) under the Obama Administration implemented a rule stating that “it is a public policy requirement of HHS that no person otherwise eligible will be excluded from participation in, denied the benefits of, or subjected to discrimination in the administration of HHS programs and services based on non-merit factors such as age, disability, sex, race, color, national origin, religion, gender identity, or sexual orientation.”
 (Regulation 45 CFR Part 75.300)

 In November 2019 the Trump Administration’s Department of Health and Human Services (HHS) proposed a new rule that, if made final through the rulemaking process, will severely weaken the nondiscrimination protections that apply to a wide array of HHS services.
 Family Equality activated our Every Child Deserves a Family campaign and created a portal to submit comments opposing this proposed new rule.
-Our comment letter on that rule can be found here.
+Our comment letter on that rule can be found here (and our follow-up comment letter is here).
 At the same time, the administration announced through a “Notice of Nonenforcement” that, effective immediately, it would no longer enforce the 2016 nondiscrimination rule.

 On March 19, 2020, through our attorneys at Democracy Forward and Lambda Legal, Family Equality, along with SAGE and True Colors United, sued the Department of Health and Human Services over its Notice of Nonenforcement of the Department’s 2016 nondiscrimination rule.
 Read our press release about the lawsuit.

 Given that we have worked closely with HHS over many years (and, in fact, were among the LGBTQ+ rights groups who supported the codification of the 2016 rule) and that we will need to continue to work with HHS in the future, suing HHS was not our first choice.